ComFreek/git-seek/README.md

 # git-seek(1): seek for Git repos and report on their dirtyness

 **Do you have tens of Git clones lying around and find yourself frequently switching between them?
 Did you ever become distracted while doing changes and later forget about them?**

-*Then*, this tool might be for you: it recursively searches for repos on your drive and checks them for the following conditions:
+Then, this tool might be for you: it recursively searches for repos on your drive and checks them for the following conditions:

 - a clean working directory (= empty `git status`)
 - an empty stash (= empty `git stash list`)